-In the final year of the MDiv program, the academic advisers conduct an Integrative Advising Conversation with their advisees.
+In the final year of the MDiv program, the academic adviser conducts an Integrative Advising Conversation with each of their advisees.
 The purpose of this conversation is to discuss the student's overall progress in theological studies, reflection on their Candler experience, state of vocational discernment, and post-MDiv plans (including continuing education).
-Completion of the Integrative Advising Conversation is a graduation requirement.
-In preparation, students will prepare a portfolio that will be submitted to the academic adviser at least one week prior to the interview.
+Completion of the Integrative Advising Conversation is a graduation requirement, but the conversation is reflective, not graded or evaluative.
+In preparation, students will prepare an electronic portfolio that will be submitted to the academic adviser at least one week prior to the interview.
+In addition to providing an opportunity to reflect on their time at Candler and assess their own growth, the contents of the portfolio may be used by Candler to assess the effectiveness of the MDiv curriculum.
+A random sample of portfolios is selected each year for this purpose.

 The portfolio shall include:

-- Faculty, supervisor, and self-evaluations from Contextual Education I and II - copies of evaluations can be requested from the Office of Contextual Education.
-Please note a copy fee may be charged and requests must be submitted two weeks in advance. - Up-to-date Master of Divinity Degree Tracker report (available to student and adviser on OPUS). - The autobiographical statement originally submitted as a part of the student's application for admission (available from Candler Registrar upon email request). - A personal statement crafted according to directions provided by the Candler registrar. - Final paper from NT 502/EE (student should include a cover sheet that indicates the instructions for the assignment as provided by the faculty member or the syllabus) [May be waived or substituted with an NT elective exegesis paper if the student received a waiver/substitution for NT 5021.
+- Faculty, supervisor, and self-evaluation from the required Contextual Education 500-Level and 600-Level coursescopies of evaluations can be requested from the Office of Contexual Education.
+Please note requests must be submitted two weeks in advance via the Contextual Education website.
+Evaluations from CE courses complete for elective credit are not required but may be included if the student wishes. - Up-to-date Master of Divinity Degree Tracker report (available to student and adviser on OPUS). - Paper of Questions Revised Standard Version from MDIV500.
+Learning Community first semester course - A senior personal statement crafted according to directions provided by the Candler registrar - Summative paper or project from final Biblical Studies 600-Level course taken (may be BI, NT, or OT). [student should provide a cover sheet with course number and title, semester taken, and the instructions for the assignment as indicated by the faculty member or in the syllabus].

-- Summative paper or project from REG course (ideally chosen in consultation with course instructor) [student should provide a cover sheet with course number and name, semester taken, and the instructions for the assignment as indicated by the faculty member or in the syllabus]. - Summative paper or project from a 600-level course, preferably a CEE course [student should provide a cover sheet with course number and name, semester taken, and the instructions for the assignment as indicated by the faculty member or in the syllabus]. - A paper from an ST course [student should provide a cover sheet with course number and name, semester taken, and the instructions for the assignment as indicated by the faculty member or in the syllabus]. - A sermon, preferably one submitted for a Candler course [student should provide a cover sheet with course number and name, semester taken, and the instructions for the assignment as indicated by the faculty member or in the syllabus].
-If a video or audio file is provided, student should include a transcript also. - Any additional documents requested by the adviser.
+- Summative paper or project from REGG course [student should provide a cover sheet with course number and title, semester taken, and the instructions for the assignment as indicated by the faculty member or in the syllabus]. - A summative paper or project from an ST course [student should provide a cover sheet with course number and title, semester taken, and the instructions for the assignment as indicated by the faculty member or in the syllabus]. - A summative paper or project from the final Practical Theology (may be CC, CHP, CM, EV, LA, P, PC, PT, RE, or W, 500- or 600-Level) course taken, [student should provide a cover sheet with course number and title, semester taken, and the instructions for the assignment as indicated by the faculty member or in the syllabus]. - A summative paper or project from MDIV600.
+First Year Spring Seminar [student should provide a cover sheet with course number and title, semester taken, and the instructions for the assignment as indicated by the faculty member or in the syllabus]. - Summative paper or project from any 600-level course not already used for another requirement in the portfolio [student should provide a cover sheet with course number and title, semester taken, and the instructions for the assignment as indicated by the faculty member or in the syllabus]. - Any additional documents or files (e,g, a sermon audio or video file) requested by the adviser or that the student wishes to include.